hbgit/hbgit.github.io/_posts/2020-07-08-crucible-install.md

 ## Install a Solver

-In this case we'll install Yices as smt solver.
-Futher details at https://yices.csl.sri.com/
+In this case, we'll install Yices as an SMT solver.
+Further details at https://yices.csl.sri.com/

 ```console